 If using a boxed or cased firearm, place on table with ECI inserted if required.
-If using a holster "Clear action and holster" The competitor will close the cylinder and holster or close the action and holster the firearm.
+If using a holster "Clear action, hammer down and holster" The competitor will close the cylinder and holster the revolver.

 7.8 "RANGE IS CLEAR MOVE FORWARD, SCORE AND PATCH"